OncoCyte Confirmatory Lung Cancer Diagnostic

 - OncoCyte’s confirmatory diagnostic test provides a non-invasive option to inform clinical decision making and potential avoid downstream invasive procedures

-Despite advances in screening, diagnosis, and treatment of cancer worldwide resulting in a steady increase in survival for most cancers, lung cancer continues to demonstrate poor 5-year survival rates (4%).
-This is primarily attributed to diagnoses of most lung cancers in late-stage disease, thus limiting treatment options.
+Despite advances in screening, diagnosis, and treatment of cancer worldwide resulting in a steady increase in survival for most cancers, lung cancer continues to demonstrate poor 5-year survival rates (4%) for those diagnosed in a late-stage of distant or metastatic disease, which is still large percentage of patients.
 2

 Early detection of lung cancer is now a national health priority in the United States.
-The landmark National Lung Cancer Screening Trail (NLST) published in 20115 suggested that low-dose CT (LDCT) screening could result in a 20% mortality reduction with implementation of screening of the high-risk population.
-Following these findings in
+The landmark National Lung Cancer Screening Trial (NLST) published in 20115 suggested that low-dose CT (LDCT) screening could result in a 20% mortality reduction with implementation of screening of the high-risk population.

-- 2013 the US Preventive Services Task Force (USPSTF) clinical practice guidelines were recommended for annual LDCT screening of adults with a ≥30 pack-year smoking history 3;
+- In 2013 the US Preventive Services Task Force (USPSTF) clinical practice guidelines recommended annual LDCT screening of adults with a ≥30 pack-year smoking history 3;

 With 7 to 10 million asymptomatic, high-risk patients now eligible for lung cancer screening, the number of suspicious nodules detected will increase significantly.
 Additionally, there are approximately 1.57 million Americans with incidental pulmonary nodules identified by CT scans for routine medical care.
 While nodule size is a strong predictor of lung cancer, it is not always accurate.
 It is now widely accepted that LDCT procedures produce a high false-positive rate.
 Certain US geographies have a high prevalence of fungal infections, such as histoplasmosis, which can present large, indeterminate nodules during screening8.